AP Decision Notes: What to expect in North Carolina on Election Day

 Decision Notes

 North Carolina has a track record of counting votes relatively quickly, leaving only about 1% of the vote uncounted after election night.
 This year, the count could be slowed in some areas due to the aftermath of Hurricane Helene.
-State elections officials approved emergency measures in 13 western counties giving voters additional options for turning in their absentee ballots.
+State elections officials approved emergency measures in nearly 30 western counties and tribal areas giving voters additional options for turning in their absentee ballots.

 State law allows county elections officials to begin tabulating mail ballots before the polls have closed on Election Day.
 As a result, the first votes reported on election night will include many of these mail ballots.
 Overall, these ballots have tended to favor Democrats, ever since the issue of early and mail voting became highly politicized during the 2020 election.
 This means that the Democratic candidate in a competitive contest could take an early lead in the vote count in the initial vote reports after polls close, even though the race may tighten considerably as more votes are tabulated.